talk-to-the-duck/talk-to-the-duck.github.io/content/posts/HowTo/how-to-use-sonarcloud/index.md

 To access to different existing profiles, go to your authorization and in 'Quality Profile' tab.
 ![sonarcloud-quality-profiles.png](sonarcloud-quality-profiles.png)

-To create a new profil, the simplier way, is copying an existing profil.
+To create a new profil, the simpler way, is copying an existing profil.

 ### quality gate
 A quality gate is a definition of the minimal quality attended by the new code and/or by the existing code.
 The quality gate is said to fail when one of parameters is not respected.

-All quality gates are listed in 'Quality Gates" tab.
+All quality gates are listed in 'Quality Gates' tab.
 A new Quality Gate can be created copying and updating an existing quality gate, or create from crash via the 'Create' button

 ![sonarcloud-quality-gates.png](sonarcloud-quality-gates.png)

-In your CICD if your job, running sonarqube, can't fail then the pipeline will failed if the quality gate is not respected.
+In your CICD if your job, running sonarqube, can't fail then the pipeline will be failed if the quality gate is not respected.

 ## Run first analyze

+Once the project has been created, SonarCloud offers to launch the first analysis via different ways.

 ![sonarcloud-analyze-project.png](sonarcloud-analyze-project.png)

+For the GitHub public project, we can use GitHub actions.
+If you want to use an external tool like Gradle you can select _With other CI tools_'

+You can find the different ways to analyze your project from the _Administration/Analysis method_ menu

+## Summary
+In this post we learnt:
+* the SonarCloud concepts.
+* how to create an organization.
+* execute the first analyze.

 If you have any remarks on the content or the form, you can leave a comment…it is by exchanging that we progress.